Facing deportation at immigration court, many undocumented immigrants learn about a “hardship” defense for the first time.

 Due to this error, immigration judges are imposing stricter standards on immigrants than the law demands.

-As shown below, my view of the proper hardship spectrum under Cancellation of Removal looks different than the one used by immigration courts.
+As shown above, my view of the proper hardship spectrum under Cancellation of Removal looks different than the one used by immigration courts.

-As a San Diego immigration lawyer, I have battled with immigration courts over this issue for over a decade.
+It’s a point of distinction that, being a San Diego immigration lawyer, I have battled with immigration courts for over a decade.

 Although I am bound to present cases using the BIA standard, I will continue fighting to correct this mistake.